• Advertise

 If you aren’t buying premade 8″ wood blocks, measure the actual width of your 1 x 8 board (typically your board will be closer to 7.5″).
 Take that measurement and mark that length from the end of the board with a straight edge in order to make a perfect square.

 Cut your board with a hand saw or miter saw.
-I love these wood block art pieces hung in groups, so cut as many squares as you’d like!
-I’d planned to make a set of three but my miter saw broke after I cut the first. 😐
+I love these woodblock art pieces hung in groups, so cut as many squares as you’d like!
+I’d planned to make a set of three but my miter saw broke after I cut the first 😐

 If you’re luckier than I was and you plan to make a bunch, be sure to check out my other design suggestions at the end of the post!
 For this demo, I’m going to show you how to do a simple abstract scribble.